tagion/tagion/docs/gov/intro/jargonbusting.md

 The _app_ they use is built upon  -  and sometimes still called -   a "wallet application", a term inherited from the Tagion _Mainnet_ with it's principle use-cases centered around financial _transactions_ ("JustPay" is such a wallet application, more information about it on the [Decard website](https://www.decard.io/justpay)).
 The _application_ packages the information to be entered into the _database_.
 Next to the basic data-input and additional required information (timestamp, user identity, references to other data, required permissions) this might also contain conditional instructions for the node to "execute".
 This why the whole information package is here called a (smart) "contract" -a term inherited from "blockchain" and "DLT" concepts, which will be explained below.

 These _contracts_ are sent to a _node_ (see above, or [here for all details](https://docs.tagion.org/tech/architecture)) via the internet or local communication networks.
 To enable swift transmission under most bandwidth conditions, _[contracts](https://docs.tagion.org/tech/protocols/transactions/contract)_ are structured/written according to our custom "HiRPC" communication format, which in turn is based on our general data format called "[HiBON](https://docs.tagion.org/tech/protocols/hibon)".
-We felt compelled to design those new formats to achieve the utmost efficiency in terms of storage and computing requirements for the network.
+We felt compelled to design those new formats to achieve highest level of security and flexibility for control of data at the record level.
+At the same time, these formats allow for the utmost efficiency in terms of storage and computing requirements for the network.

 ## Distribution: from one node to many

 The receiving _node_ [checks the information](https://docs.tagion.org/tech/protocols/transactions) sent in the _contract_ against the information already existing in its locally stored _database_ (e.g. if user identities and permissions are valid and other data is referenced correctly).
 Results are preliminarily stored in the memory of the _node's_ "[virtual machine](https://docs.tagion.org/tech/architecture/TVM)"  - the computation and execution software interpreting the operations specified in a contract.
+The Tagion Virtual Machine (TVM) is built on the popular open WebAssembly standard.
 Since those operations can be much more complex than simply "add this information to the database", _contracts_ in such advanced distribtued systems are called "smart", which sometimes also implies "self-executing".

-However, for the moment nothing is entered into the database.
-Because in a "distributed" system without central control, all _nodes_ need to make sure they maintain the same (copy of the) _database_ and don't make changes to it without coordination.
-Thus, the _node_ will first notify other _nodes_ in the network about the receipt of any new contract and their contents.
+However, for the moment none of the results of executing a contract is committed to the database.
+Because in a "distributed" system without central control, all _nodes_ need to make sure they maintain their individual copies of the _database_ in accurate synchonisation and don't make changes to it without coordination.
+Thus, the _nodes_ will first notify other _nodes_ in the network about the receipt of any new contract and their contents.

 This continuous communicate between _nodes_ does not only concern _contracts_ they received individually, but also  _contracts_ submitted to other nodes which they consequently heard about.
 This propagation of information is here called "gossip about gossip".
 And in this way, all _nodes_ will eventually know of all recent submissions to the whole network - at least up to a certain point in the (not-so-distant) past.